MitchellOpitz/Automatic-Rule-Tile-Generator/README.md

-# Auto Tile Generator
+# Auto Rule Tile Generator

 **Version:** 1.0.8
 **Author:** Mitchell Opitz
 **Website:** [mitchellopitz.net](https://www.mitchellopitz.net)

 ## Overview

-The Auto Tile Generator is a tool for Unity that allows you to automatically generate rule tiles based on a template and a variable number of tilemaps.
-This tool is particularly useful for quickly creating visually diverse tilemaps without manual sprite assignment.
+The Auto Rule Tile Generator is a tool for Unity designed to streamline the creation of rule tiles based on a predefined template and multiple tilemaps.
+This tool significantly reduces the time and effort required to manually assign sprites, enabling developers to create visually diverse tilemaps quickly and efficiently.

 ## Features

-- Automatically generates rule tiles from a template
+- **Automatic Rule Tile Generation:** Automatically creates rule tiles from a provided template.
-- Supports single and random tilemaps
+- **Support for Single and Random Tilemaps:** Handles both single tilemap and multiple tilemaps for randomization.
-- Easy integration into your Unity projects
+- **Customizable Rule Tile Templates:** Allows the use of custom rule tile templates.
-- Customizable rule tile templates
+- **Easy Integration:** Seamlessly integrates into your existing Unity projects.

 ## Requirements